ds0001/codeMaintainSlides/README.md

 Maintainable JS Slides
 ======================

-A presentation about a presentation.
+A presentation about best practices for writing maintainable javascript.
+Based on a presentation given at Fluent 2012 by Nicholas Zachas.
+Maintainable JavaScript
+Writing Readable Code
+By Nicholas C. Zakas